 Blue Apron (NYSE: APRN) is trying to do the same thing for food that Netflix did for the video store.
 Blue Apron is a meal-subscription service that delivers boxes of ingredients with cooking instructions to your door.
 Where Netflix’s initial value proposition was letting you skip the video rental stores, Blue Apron allows you to skip going to the grocery store and searching for recipes.

 Look beyond the business model to the financials.
 Companies can appear to be doing well but might not be managing their finances well enough to survive market downturns.

 Blue Apron has struggled for profits, laid off many workers, and watched its stock price fall during a period where Netflix has shown tremendous growth.

 Still, while you might not want to sink your dollars into Blue Apron, there are some promising competitors in the meal-kit delivery space that are also worth watching.
 While all of the subscription-box companies might not survive, it is likely that at least a few will be breakout successes—just like Netflix.

 Pay Attention to the Details in Stock Analysis

-If you can identify the next big stock before it breaks out, you’ll may be on track to earning your own millions in the stock market.
-But one thing is certain: You can’t make it big in the stock market if you don’t take the time for thoughtful analysis around your favorite investing strategy.
+If you can identify the next big stock before it breaks out, you might be on track to earn millions in the stock market.
+But one thing is certain: You can’t make it big in the market if you don’t take the time for thoughtful analysis that complements your investing strategy.